CarmJos/EasyConfiguration/README.md

 **Easy _(to make)_ Configurations!**

 A simple, easy-to-use and universal solution for managing configuration files.
 Enjoy the ease of use with customizable formats for loading, reading, and updating your configuration files.

 ## Features & Advantages

+Supported [YAML](impl/yaml), [JSON](impl/json), [HOCON](impl/hocon) and [SQL](impl/sql) based configuration files
+format.

 - Class-based mechanism for initializing, loading, retrieving, and updating configuration files, ensuring convenience and efficiency.
 - Supports manual serialization and deserialization of complex configurations.
 - Offers multiple builder forms for rapid construction of `ConfigValue<?>` objects.
 - Enables specification of configuration paths, comments, and more via annotations.

 ## Development

 For a detailed development guide, [CLICK HERE](.doc/README.md).

 For the latest JavaDoc release, [CLICK HERE](https://CarmJos.github.io/EasyConfiguration).